pussinboots/bankapp/doc/instanly_coding.md

 ###Continous Testing

 Lift up the TDD development to the next level by combining this reload feature with [e2e testing](https://github.com/pussinboots/bankapp/blob/master/doc/e2etest.md).
-Than every change you did on the frontend or backend will trigger a complete test runn of your backend (unit, integration tests) and frontend (unit tests) and the magic comes with the e2e tests that are also performed.
+Than every change you did on the frontend or backend will trigger a complete test run of your backend (unit, integration tests) and frontend (unit tests) and the magic comes with the e2e tests that are also performed.
 And this tests runs can be executed in parallel.
 Here is the simple setup i used for the local development of that project here.

 * continous Play 2 unit testing